GodotSteam/GodotSteam-Docs/docs/tutorials/initializing.md

 ```
 However, you must pass the first two arguments which are whether you want the local user's statistics and achievements pulled during initialization and the game's app ID.

+!!! warning "Notes"
-**Note:** This only works in GodotSteam 3.22 or newer for Godot 3.x and in GodotSteam 4.5 or newer for Godot 4.x.
-This argument, however, does not exist in the GDExtension version.
+	The argument **does not** exist in the GDExtension version currently.
+This only works in GodotSteam 3.22 or newer for Godot 3.x and in GodotSteam 4.5 or newer for Godot 4.x.

 ---